ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+In speaking of a person&#x27;s faults,
+Pray don&#x27;t forget your own
+Remember those with homes of glass

+Should, never throw a stone
+If we have nothing else to do ,,
-alk of those who sin
+Bnt talk of those who sin
 Tis better weoommence at home

 And from that point begin.